drwrchrds/trellino/README.md

 * On your index page, give every board a link to its show page.
 * Make the board show page.
 Add a Backbone route to it.
 For the moment, just have a board's show page contain the name of the board and a list of its lists.
 You can just display a list's name, given that at the moment it has no other content.
   * Remember to display the lists in order of their rank.
-You might want to overwrite the `comparator` method of the `cards` collection.
+You might want to overwrite the `comparator` method of the `lists` collection.
 * When the user creates a board, it should redirect them to the board's show page.
 You can use the router's `navigate` method for this.
 * Add the ability to create lists, via a new list view.
 * Add the ability to add board members.
 You should be able to type in a email and the website will add that person, or complain that they don't exist.